7 Ways to Bolster Good Gut Bacteria (Besides Eating Yogurt)

 Consider a Probiotic

 The fastest (and arguably, the best) way to bolster gut bacteria?
 Taking a daily probiotic supplement.
 They deposit live bacteria and yeasts that help to improve the landscape of your digestive tract.
-Look for a product with at least 10 to 20 million CFUs (colony forming units; a unit of measurement for probiotic potency), since this is the common range used in clinical trials, according to Mike Roussel, Ph.D., as he explained in
+Look for a product with at least 10 to 20 million CFUs (colony forming units; a unit of measurement for probiotic potency), since this is the common range used in clinical trials, according to Mike Roussel, Ph.D., as he explained in The Power of Probiotics

 .
 A good option: Renew Life Ultimate Flora Women’s Care Probiotic 25 Billion, which contains 10 different strains of bacteria.